 We’ve all opened emails on a phone or tablet where we had to scroll sideways to read everything, or struggled to click a tiny link, or seen missing blocks of content.
 It’s annoying!

 Fortunately, an email marketing tool like MailerLite takes care of email responsiveness so it fits nicely on any screen.
 However, there are still important design best practices you should follow that will make your responsive emails look even better.
 Let’s take a looksy below along with some handy examples for inspiration.

-Responsive email design means that your design adapts to the size of the device screen.
+Responsive email design is when your design adapts to the size of the device screen.
 Elements in your newsletter are automatically resized or organized differently so the content can be shown correctly on smaller screens.

-In responsive email design templates, all your images, text blocks, videos, etc. will easily adapt to fit different screen sizes.
+In responsive email design templates, all your images, text blocks, videos, and so on will easily adapt to fit different screen sizes.
 For readers, it means that they don’t need to zoom in to clearly see buttons and text on small screens.
 All content will be displayed fully—creating a seamless, flowing user experience (yay)!